 - The original Maniac Mansion is included in the game.
 It is accessible by using the computer in Weird Ed Edison's room.

-- The original CD-ROM release of the game came in a large triangular box instead of a standard one.
+- The original CD-ROM release of the game came in a large triangular prism box—shaped instead of a standard rectangular one.

-- When Hoagie suggested to use Ed Edison's pet hamster for his band to "bite its head off," it was a tribute to Ozzy Osbourne, famed Heavy Metal musician who was known for chewing a dead crow's head off on stage.
+- When Hoagie suggested to use Ed Edison's pet hamster for his band to "bite its head off", it was a tribute to Ozzy Osbourne, famed Heavy Metal musician who was known for chewing a dead bat's head off on stage.

 - When Bernard, Hoagie and Laverne entered the same Chron-o-Jon at the same time, Dr. Fred Edison said, "didn't you see The Fly?"
 He was referring the movie of the same name where a scientist's molecular structure had been fused with a fly through an experiment and became a fly monster.
-The three protagonists eventually became a three-headed monster, despite Dr. Fred's warning.
+The three protagonists eventually appear to become a three-headed monster, despite Dr. Fred's warning.

 In The Secret of Monkey Island: Special Edition, an intriguing Easter egg led many to speculate that a special edition of this timeless classic may be in the works.
 On Monkey Island, in front of the Great Monkey Head, a tentacle statue stands in place of the "Sam and Max" statue featured in the original game.
 Purple Tentacle also replaced a Max costume in Lechuck's Revenge: Special Edition.

 On December 6, 2014, Day of The Tentacle Remastered was announced for release on PS4, Vita, PC, Mac, and Linux.
 The release date of March 22, 2016 was announced for the PC version via Gog.com.
 The remastered version of the game includes higher-resolution graphics, remastered audio, unlockable concept art, and developer commentary.